How to Clean Clear Aligners: The Do's & Don'ts

 Factors That Affect The Length Of Your Aligner Treatment

-Let's face it, cleaning aligners can be about as exciting as watching paint dry.
-However, it's an important task that needs to be done if you want your aligners to stay in tip-top shape.
-So, if you're ready for a wild and thrilling adventure, grab your toothbrush, and let's get into the do's and don'ts of your aligner cleaning regime.
+Let’s face it, cleaning clear aligners can be about as exciting as watching paint dry.
+However, it’s an important task that needs to be done if you want your aligners to stay in tip-top shape.
+So, if you’re ready for a wild and thrilling adventure, grab your toothbrush, and let’s get into the do’s and don’ts of how to clean aligners regularly:

 Flossing And Brushing: The Boring But Necessary Step Before Putting Your Aligners Back In

 Brush and floss your teeth before putting your aligners back in.
-We know, we know, it's a total snooze-fest, but it's essential to remove any plaque or food particles that may have accumulated while the aligners were out.
+We know, we know, it’s a total snooze-fest, but it’s an essential dental cleaning routine to remove any plaque or food particles that may have accumulated while the aligners were out.
+Maintaining good oral hygiene is crucial for overall dental health, preventing plaque buildup, stains, and unpleasant odors associated with aligners.

 Scrub-A-Dub-Dub: Cleaning Your Aligners Like a Pro

-Clean your aligners with a soft-bristled toothbrush and non-abrasive soap or aligner cleaner.
+Clean your aligners using the basic cleaning method - with a soft-bristled toothbrush and non-abrasive soap or denture cleaners such as cleaning crystals.
+Avoid using baking soda as its abrasive nature can scratch aligners.
 Now, this is where things start to get interesting.
-You get to scrub away all the gunk and grime building up on your aligners.
-It's like a weirdly satisfying mini-workout for your hands!
+You get to scrub away all the gunk and grime building up on your invisible aligners.
+It’s like a weirdly satisfying mini-workout for your hands!

 Soaking Your Aligners In Cleaning Solution

 Soak your aligners in a solution of removable aligner cleaner or denture tablets and water.
+Specialised cleaning tablets containing sodium carbonate can enhance the cleaning process.
 Doing so will help free them of bacteria and other yucky stuff that can build up over time.
-You can use warm water if you don't have either option.
+You can use warm water if you don’t have either option.

 The Cleanliness Inspection: Will Your Aligners Pass the Test?

 The final step of the cleaning process and the moment of truth: Rinse your aligners thoroughly with water and inspect your work before putting them back in.
-If there's excess plaque, food particles, or soap residue, grab the toothbrush and get scrubbing again.
+If there's excess plaque, food particles, or soap residue, grab the toothbrush and get scrubbing again for more extensive cleaning measures.

 THE 'DON'TS' OF CLEANING ALIGNERS